semagrow/strHist/README_API.md

 	qfr/.../semagrow/qfr/ QueryRecordAdapter.java → QueryResultImpl: based on the resultset it contains the RDFRectangle with some statistics

-3) HANDLE OF METADATA
+###HANDLE OF METADATA

-- api:
+***Interfaces***

-	qfr/.../semagrow/api/ → QueryLogRecord: interface for metadata
+* qfr/.../semagrow/api/ → QueryLogRecord: interface for metadata
-	qfr/.../semagrow/api/ → QueryLogHandler: interface to handle/write the log file
+* qfr/.../semagrow/api/ → QueryLogHandler: interface to handle/write the log file
-	qfr/.../semagrow/api/ → QueryLogParser: interface to parse/read the log file
+* qfr/.../semagrow/api/ → QueryLogParser: interface to parse/read the log file
-	qfr/.../semagrow/api/ → QueryLogFactory: returns a  QueryLogHandler instance that will write to the supplied output stream.
+* qfr/.../semagrow/api/ → QueryLogFactory: returns a  QueryLogHandler instance that will write to the supplied output stream.

+***Implementations***

 - implementation of QueryLogRecord: qfr/.../semagrow/impl/ → QueryLogRecordImpl: implements a QueryLogRecord